kenatiod/MUT/Understanding Machine Understanding.md

 - Engagement with the broader AI community to solicit feedback, critiques, and suggestions for improvement
 - Transparent versioning and documentation to track the evolution of the MUTT over time

 To further enhance the MUTT's resilience against potential gaming or overfitting, we propose incorporating a dynamic, LLM-driven testing component.
-This approach leverages the generative capabilities of large language models to create novel, unpredictable scenarios for evaluating AI understanding.
+This approach leverages the generative capabilities of Large Language Models to create novel, unpredictable scenarios for evaluating AI understanding.
 The testing LLM would generate complex situations, deliberately omitting certain key details.
 The system under test would then be required to engage in a dialogue, asking pertinent questions and demonstrating genuine comprehension by identifying the missing information.
 This method ensures that the test scenarios remain fresh and challenging, as the system under test cannot anticipate the specific situations or omitted details it will encounter.
 By continually evolving these LLM-generated tests, the MUTT can stay ahead of potential learning or optimization strategies that might otherwise compromise its effectiveness (Kiyasseh et al., 2024).
 This adaptive testing mechanism aligns with the framework's goal of providing a comprehensive, dynamic, and robust evaluation of machine understanding.

 ### 6.5 -- Reporting and Communication